sdr-enthusiasts/docker-acarshub/README.md

 Uses [libacars](https://github.com/szpajder/libacars), the [airframe's fork of acarsdec](https://github.com/airframesio/acarsdec) and [vdlm2dec](https://github.com/TLeconte/vdlm2dec) for SDR side of decoding.

-Also, we make extensive use of the [airframes](https://github.com/airframesio) work to make the message's more 'human-readable'.
+Also, we make extensive use of the [airframes](https://github.com/airframesio) work to make the messages more 'human-readable' as well as provide more detail for each of the messages.

 Builds and runs on `amd64`, `arm64`, `arm/v7`, `arm/v6` and `386` architectures.

+## AN IMPORTANT NOTE ABOUT UPGRADING FROM VERSIONS PRIOR TO 2.2.0 OR LATER

+If you are a long time user of ACARS Hub and you upgrade from `2.1.4` or earlier to `2.2.0` or later the first startup after the upgrade will take a while; as much as 10 minutes or more.
+The database structure changed and requires a migration to accommodate this.
+It is *VERY IMPORANT* you let the upgrade complete, otherwise you risk database corruption.
+This is a one time operation and after that startup times will be normal.
+Please see [this](https://github.com/fredclausen/docker-acarshub/issues/94) for more information.

 ## Supported tags and respective Dockerfiles